 |Dennis Lehane (photo credit to Paul Marotta)|

 Lehane's address was personal, political and aspirational.
 He talked about growing up in a working class Dorchester neighborhood with a father whose greatest hope was that his son would find a steady job working for a utility.
 (It wasn't until Lehane's fifth book was published that his dad stopped sending him info about upcoming post office exams.)
 He shared that his father worked for 35 years for a national company and retired with a pension and health benefits.
-His dad was bewildered as his former employee chipped away at the benefits he'd worked so long and hard to earn.
+His dad was bewildered as his former employer chipped away at the benefits he'd worked so long and hard to earn.
 Lehane's offer to finance a lawsuit against the company was a wake-up call to his father that "the system is rigged in favor of people of means."
 What about all those retirees who didn't have a rich and famous son to help them?

 This story, Lehane said, is a metaphor for climate change, with the deniers starring in the role of the smoker.
 "It's not my issue," Lehane said.
 (He has a long history as a counselor for intellectually disabled and abused children.)
 "But it's so cut and dried.
 Ask yourself who benefits from denying climate change.
 Nobody benefits from fighting the deniers.
 The side without the benefits is fighting from a purer place."